|Title||YOU'VE GOTTA HAVE A TEAM|

 |Dan Lacaze||BMF||Client Services Director|

 |Jenny Lee-Archer||BMF||Head of TV|

 |Brad Goosen||BMF||Director, Senior Producer and Editor|

 |Richard Teague||N/A||Sound Recordist|

-YOU’VE GOTTA HAVE A TEAM Enter an unusual hero: Yoshi, a 10-year-old football-crazy kid who didn’t have a Hyundai A-League team.
+Football had a unique problem in Australia.
+It’s now the most played sport amongst kids under fifteen; but more than half still don't support a Hyundai A-League team.
+YOU'VE GOTTA HAVE A TEAM Meet Yoshi: A 10-year-old football-crazy kid who didn’t have a Hyundai A-League team.
 Yoshi visited all 10 clubs and had them competitively pitch for his support.
-They pulled out all the stops to win him over.
-The clubs tailored ‘once in a lifetime’ experiences for Yoshi that in turn showed off their unique strengths.
-He had a goal scoring master-class with Tim Cahill in Melbourne; a Maouri welcome in Wellington; sat in a RAF fighter jet in Newcastle; had Melbourne Victory #1 ticket holder George Calombaris cook him lunch; re-enacted John Aloisi’s famous World Cup qualification penalty in Brisbane; held the Grand Final trophy in Adelaide; fired a cannon with the Mariners; played beach soccer in Cottesloe; and flew in a chopper over Sydney harbour.
+The clubs tailored ‘once in a lifetime’ experiences to show off their unique strengths and win him over.
+He had a goal scoring master-class with Tim Cahill in Melbourne; a Maouri welcome in Wellington; sat in a RAF fighter jet in Newcastle; had Melbourne Victory #1 George Calombaris cook him lunch; re-enacted John Aloisi’s famous World Cup penalty in Brisbane; held the Grand Final trophy in Adelaide; fired a cannon with the Mariners; flew in a chopper over Sydney Harbour.